rundeck/rundeck/docs/en/api/rundeck-api.md

     When using API v14, these URLs now point to the API, and a new attribute `permalink` will be included to link to the GUI view for the object.
     * Using an API version 13 or earlier will retain the old behavior of `href` in XML responses.

+Corrections:

+* The response for [DELETE /api/V/job/[ID]][] incorrectly stated it would return XML response, when the actual response is `204 No Content`.

 **Version 13**: